 - Beverages: water, unsweetened tea, sparkling water, etc.

-Whole, nutrient-dense foods should make up the majority of any healthy diet and may be especially helpful if you have Hashimoto’s disease.
+Whole, nutrient-dense foods should make up the majority of any healthy diet and may be especially helpful if you have Hashimoto’s thyroiditis.

 Eliminating or restricting the following foods may help reduce Hashimoto’s symptoms and improve your overall health (